AnimaApp/anima-dsa/packages/docs/guide/manage-design-tokens/sync-design-tokens.md

 >2.
 Go to `Design Tokens` section
 >3.
 You'll see your tokens there

-## Connect with Github
+## Connect with GitHub

 ::: tip Heads up!
-You'll need a Github account.
+You'll need a GitHub account.
 If you dont have one, you can [create one for free :arrow_upper_right:](https://github.com/signup).
 :::

 ### 1. Generate your Personal Access Token